plone/training/voltoaddons/01-addon-basics.rst

 .. note::

-    We'll need a CSV file to play around while developing this addon.
+    We'll need a CSV file to play around while developing this add-on.
 We have provided one for you to :download:`download <../_static/forest-areas.csv>`